open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 ## Sampling priority

-The `sampling.priority` semantic convention takes precedence over the probabilistic decision in all modes.
+The sampling priority mechanism is an override, which takes precedence over the probabilistic decision in all modes.

 🛑 Compatibility note: Logs and Traces have different behavior.